joaotavora/yasnippet/doc/snippet-development.rst

   # --
   <p>`(when yas/prefix "\n")`$0`(when yas/prefix "\n")`</p>

-*Note* that this feature is still **experimental**, it might go away, be changed in future release, and should be used with caution: It is easy to override important keybindings for many basic modes and it is hard to undefine them.
-For the moment, the variable ``yas/active-keybinding`` can tell you what snippet keybindings are active and the function ``yas/kill-snippet-keybindings`` will attempt to undefine all the keybindings.
+**Note**: this feature is still **experimental**, it might go away, be changed in future release, and should be used with caution: It is easy to override important keybindings for many basic modes and it is hard to undefine them.
+For the moment, the variable ``yas/active-keybindings`` can tell you what snippet keybindings are active and the function ``yas/kill-snippet-keybindings`` will attempt to undefine all the keybindings.

 ``# contributor:`` snippet author
 ---------------------------------------------------